Kirbymoorside railway station

 Kirbymoorside railway station served the market town of Kirkbymoorside in North Yorkshire, England from 1874 until 1964.

 History

 It was opened on 1 January 1874.
-The regular passenger service (and the track east to Pickering) ceased in 1953 but freight traffic and occasional special passenger trains continued until 1964.
+The regular passenger service (and the track east to Pickering) ceased on 2 February 1953 but freight traffic and occasional special passenger trains continued until 10 August 1964.

 The station was host to a LNER camping coach from 1935 to 1939 and possibly one for some of 1934.

 After closure the railway station building was used for industrial purposes, but was demolished between April/May 2010 in favour of a new housing development.